MJ Melendez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.

-- The White Sox's 4.89 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have the 27th-ranked team ERA among all MLB pitching staffs (4.95).

-- White Sox pitchers combine to give up 187 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The White Sox surrender the fourth-most home runs in baseball (190 total, 1.4 per game).

-- In his last time out on Tuesday against the Baltimore Orioles, the righty threw 5 1/3 innings, giving up one earned run while surrendering six hits.
+- The righty last pitched on Wednesday against the Baltimore Orioles, when he went six innings, allowing five earned runs while giving up six hits.

-- The 29-year-old has a 3.97 ERA and 6 strikeouts per nine innings across 22 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.